CooperASC/cooperasc.github.com/_posts/notes/2012-10-18-board-chair-casey.md

 - Ché Pérez (Architecture Student Council): Because our model is so unqiue, what if we positioned Cooper at the center of the dialogue on education, and focused on hosting events and programs about education?
 - Mark Epstein: That creates value, yes.
 But value isn't cash.
 Value doesn't pay the bills.
 - Mark Epstein: The Board doesn't get involved with curriculum.
 "Noses in, fingers out."
 The budget is worked out by the present.
 - Che: School of Architecture only has two tenured faculty.
-Budget has a direct affect on curriculum.
+So budget has a direct affect on curriculum.
+- Jamshed agrees that the school should have more teneured faculty.
+- Lawrence Cacciatore: The board has passion!
+The level of access we're getting — for example in this meeting — is unprecedented.
+- Casey Gollan: But it's not enough.
+- Mark Epstein: Cooper's Board hired consultants to tell them how they can be a better board.
+They reccomended changes such as much shorter terms for trustees, so the board reduced them a little bit.